luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 Using Lua scripts here is definitely not the way to go.

-## Lua script vs manually running commands

-TODO

-On the reader side, is the Lua script more efficient for not requiring multiple network roundtrips?
-Considering the tests with the writer script, avoiding the script will be possibly better.

-## How consumers affect CPU

-How does adding consumers affect CPU?
-If they are reading from replicas, it shouldn't matter at all.

-TODO

 ## Sorted set vs lists

 Is using a list to get the latest K items significantly faster than using a sorted set?